nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * If the provided fields are the same as the original, the command will still work.
-* Must edit appropriate fields based on whether the person is a patient or doctor (e.g. can't update condition of a doctor)
+* Must edit appropriate fields based on whether the person is a patient or doctor (e.g. can't update condition of a doctor).
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
 * Note: In our app, the Remark Section will be left blank by default.
-Edit Command can be used to add any misc info not captured by other fields such as possible allergies, medical history, etc.
+The edit Command can be used to add any miscellaneous info not captured by other fields such as possible allergies, medical history, etc.

 Examples:

-* `edit T0123456A p/91234567 e/johndoe@example.com g/F` Edits the phone number and email address of the 1st person to
+* `edit T0123456A p/91234567 e/johndoe@example.com g/F` edits the phone number and email address of the 1st person to
   be `91234567` and `johndoe@example.com` respectively.
-* `edit S9876543B n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+* `edit S9876543B n/Betsy Crower t/` edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### Locating persons by name: `find`